Get the latest Preeclampsia Foundation news! Sign up

 May is Preeclampsia Awareness Month, a month-long communication campaign to raise awareness of this life-threatening hypertensive disorder of pregnancy.

-Researchers and clinicians still do not fully understand why preeclampsia and other hypertensive disorders occur in 5-8% of all pregnancies.
-Currently, we have few options besides a patient's medical and pregnancy history to help us predict what patients may be at risk for preeclampsia.
-Our only prevention tool is to place high-risk patients on prenatal aspirin, in the hopes that it may delay or prevent the onset of preeclampsia.
+If you ask an obstetric researcher or clinician about preeclampsia, they will speak at length about how strange it is that we still don't fully understand why preeclampsia and other hypertensive disorders occur in 5-8% of all pregnancies.
+They'll lament that we have few options besides a patient's medical and pregnancy history to help us predict what patients may be at risk for preeclampsia.
+They will tell you the stories of mothers and babies who went from healthy to life-threateningly sick in the matter of days.

-Join us in raising your voice for preeclampsia awareness!
+Join us as the Preeclampsia Foundation celebrates its 25th year and raise your voice for preeclampsia awareness!

 Social Media Hashtags